dpa-newslab/dpa-digitalwires-s3push-example/basic/README.md

 Configure your AWS credentials.
 You can find more information [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html):

-If the file `~/.aws/credentials` exists, the required environment variable can in the shell can reference it:
+If the file `~/.aws/credentials` exists, the required environment variable in the shell can reference it:

 ```